 1. Lee Kong Chian Natural History Museum

 Another name in the list of best places to see in Jurong East, Singapore is Lee Kong Chian Natural History Museum.
 This museum displays 2000 items and artifacts related to the history of living organisms like plant species, orchids, animal fossils, and human fossils.
 Lee Kong Chian Natural History Museum is frequented by millions of visitors annually.
+It is one of the best Singapore museum near Marina Bay Sands.

 Location: 2 Conservatory Dr, Singapore 117377